Pieloth/ASUS-G713PV-fix/README.md

 | Windows version | Tested with latest French Windows 11 version|
 ## Summary of actions and tweaks performed by script
 > [!CAUTION]
-> Settings performed for nVidia HDA driver need to be done again each time the nVidia driver is reinstalled!
-Just rerun the script.
+> Settings performed for nVidia HDA driver need to be done again each time the nVidia HDA audio driver is reinstalled (should not reinstall if same version already installed).
+>
+> Just rerun the script in such case.

 |Action|Command or Registry key: all HKLM keys expand to HKLM\SYSTEM\CurrentControlSet\Control\ |Default value|Target value set by script|
 |:-----|:---------------------|:-----------:|:------------------------:|